 Suicide Squad August 7, 2016

-In response to the cyclone of bad press that’s hit DC’s Suicide Squad harder than Dorothy and Toto, writer/director David Ayer has decided that letting opponents get the best of him just won’t do.
+In response to the cyclone of bad press that’s hit DC’s Suicide Squad harder than the tornado of The Wizard of Oz (1939) hit Dorothy and Toto, writer-director David Ayer has decided that letting opponents get the best of him just won’t do.
 Akin to Duncan Jones’s “it’s only a movie” defense of his reviled World of Warcraft, Ayer has figured that his harshest critics simply don’t understand the film.
 As expressed a few days ago via Twitter, Suicide Squad was made for the fans, fans that can’t possibly consist of a couple critics, too.

 But unless these ostensible fans enjoy films that feel more like fleshed-out movie pitches delivered by mouth-breathing fanboys on a hot summer’s day rather than an actual movie, I’m not so sure the supposedly easy-to-please general public will be so keen on Suicide Squad either.
 Alleged to have been written by Ayer in just six weeks, it's dressed in an aura of slapped together opportunism, vaguely planned and all-too entrusting of a good enough rough draft.